E-Invoicing in Germany: Obligations, Timeline, Requirements, Format & Examples

 • Post-Audit Model: Germany uses a post-audit model for e-invoicing, meaning tax authorities may request invoices for audit after the fact but do not automatically receive all invoices in real time.

-e-Invoicing Process in Germany
+E-Invoicing Process in Germany

 Electronic invoice exchange in Germany relies on structured data, compliance with legal standards, and digital automation.